 - Individuals, unless within a bursary framework. - Businesses and for-profit organisations where funding would contravene local government, State Aid rules or other legislation.
-(Councils Enterprise Fund will grant-aid local businesses but state aid rules will apply). - Projects or activities which are delivered outside of the Council area and DO NOT meet the needs within the area. - Activities which are discriminatory, political, or are classed as proselytizing in nature. - General appeals. - Those organisations who have substantial, demonstrable, unrestricted reserves - Costs that can be claimed back from elsewhere e.g. VAT, (If the applicant is VAT registered, and can claim back VAT, grant will be calculated using the amount of eligible invoices provided using the net amount.
+(Some Economic Development Programmes such Councils Enterprise Fund or the Rural Business Development Programmes will grant-aid local businesses but state aid rules will apply). - Projects or activities which are delivered outside of the Council area and DO NOT meet the needs within the area. - Activities which are discriminatory, political, or are classed as proselytizing in nature. - General appeals. - Those organisations who have substantial, demonstrable, unrestricted reserves - Costs that can be claimed back from elsewhere e.g. VAT, (If the applicant is VAT registered, and can claim back VAT, grant will be calculated using the amount of eligible invoices provided using the net amount.